SerenityOS/serenity/Documentation/Browser/ProcessArchitecture.md

 ### Process: ImageDecoder

 This process can decode images (PNG, JPEG, BMP, ICO, PBM, etc.) into bitmaps.
 Each image is decoded in a fresh **ImageDecoder** process.
-These are strongly sandboxed and can't do much except receive encoded bitmap data and return a bitmap to **WebContent** if decoding successful.
+These are strongly sandboxed and can't do much except receive encoded bitmap data and return a bitmap to **WebContent** if decoding is successful.

 ### How processes are spawned